triskuit/ansible_markdown_docs_parser/README.md

 ## Setup
 To run locally, clone this repo, install dependencies from `reqruirements.txt`, and setup authentication (instructions provided below)
-To run on Google Colab, open a new notebook in Colab and select Github, enter [URL] and select the `notebook.ipynb`.
+To run on Google Colab, open a new notebook in Colab and select Github, enter https://github.com/triskuit/ansible_markdown_docs_parser and select the `notebook.ipynb`.
+Follow the authentication instructions to setup Google Docs API access.

+In both cases your markdown file should be uploaded to your working directory and named `note.md`

 ### Authentication
 Authenticating with Google Docs requires setting up a project within Google Cloud Console and then creating and downloading the appropriate credentials.